 1) Visitor Follow-up

-Does your church have a consistent, reliable way of collecting information from first time visitors?
-Whether it’s a filling out a connection card or completing a form on a check-in kiosk, get those details so you can enter them into your database and started in a workflow.
+Does your church have a consistent, reliable way of collecting information from first-time visitors?
+Whether it’s a filling out a connection card or completing a form on a check-in kiosk, get those details so you can enter them into your database and start a workflow.

 Once you have that information recorded, what do you do with it?
 Starting that communication process immediately is crucial in getting them to come back.
 Almost 90% of visitors will return to a church if someone follows up with them that same day, but that number drops to 60% if follow-up is after the first 24 hours.
 It can be a letter, email, phone call, or personal visit.
 But make sure you are communicating.

 2) Getting Connected

 Once people show an interest in becoming a part of your church community, how do you make sure they get plugged in?
 Do you contact people who’ve been attending your church for a few weeks and let them know how to find a small group?